 On September 1, 2018, the Company adopted IFRS 9, "Financial Instruments" ("IFRS 9") which replaces IAS 39, "Financial Instruments: Recognition and Measurement" ("IAS 39").
-The retrospective adoption of IFRS 9 had no material impact to the Company's condensed consolidated interim financial statements.
+The retrospective adoption of IFRS 9 had no material impact to the Company's consolidated financial statements.